acoadmarmon/lanl-earthquake-predict/README.md

 My solution to the lanl-earthquake kaggle competition.
 I transferred this code from my private gitlab repo where I initially worked on it.

 ## Technology:
-I used Tensorflow and Keras to build my model, and Google Cloud's ML Engine to train.
+I used Tensorflow and Keras to build my model and Google Cloud's ML Engine to train.
 Much of the GCP training boilerplate code comes from https://github.com/GoogleCloudPlatform/training-data-analyst/

 ## Methodology:
 I tried many different approaches to train a model to predict when an earthquake will occur given sesmic signals, including: